goldirana/BounceRag/README.md

 # RAG Project
+webpage to access rag system: https://frontend-9zk7.onrender.com/ If you encouter 505 error, please contact at goldirana3210@gmail.com to start server again
 ## Project Overview
 This project implements a Retrieval-Augmented Generation (RAG) system using FastAPI for the backend and Streamlit for the frontend.
 It provides an interface for querying and generating responses based on document content.